d2l-ai/d2l-en/chapter_hyperparameter_optimization/sh-async.md

 :label:`sec_sh_async`

-As we have seen in Section :ref:`sec_rs_async`, we can accelerate HPO by distributing the evaluation of hyperparameter configurations across either multiple instances or multiples CPUs / GPUs on a single instance.
+As we have seen in Section :numref:`sec_rs_async`, we can accelerate HPO by distributing the evaluation of hyperparameter configurations across either multiple instances or multiples CPUs / GPUs on a single instance.
 However, compared to random search, it is not straightforward to run SH asynchronously in a distributed setting.
 Before we can decide which configuration to run next, we first